Steinberg UR22C

 Overview

-The Steinberg UR22C is a 2-input, 2-output USB 3.0 audio interface developed by Steinberg, a veteran German music software company.
-Supporting 32bit/192kHz recording and playback, it features D-PRE Class A microphone preamps developed in collaboration with Yamaha.
-Key characteristics include low-latency performance via USB Type-C connectivity, built-in DSP effect processing, and iPad Pro compatibility, adapting to modern production environments.
-Bundled with Cubase AI software, it provides an integrated solution leveraging the company’s expertise as the developer of VST technology.
+The Steinberg UR22C is a 2-in/2-out USB 3.0 audio interface developed by Steinberg.
+It supports 32-bit/192kHz recording and playback and features D-PRE Class A mic preamps developed with Yamaha[1][2].
+Key traits include low-latency performance via USB Type-C, built-in DSP effects (REV-X reverb, channel strip, guitar amp) for true zero-latency monitoring[2], and iPad Pro compatibility.
+Bundled Cubase AI leverages Steinberg’s VST know-how to provide an integrated workflow.

 Scientific Validity